Dimensional structure of thermodynamic topology in ultraspinning Kerr-AdS black holes: Conclusions

 \section{Conclusions}

 We have systematically classified ultraspinning Kerr-AdS black holes in arbitrary dimensions using the thermodynamic topology framework, in which black holes are treated as topological defects in the off-shell thermodynamic parameter space.
 Their phase structures are characterized by global invariants, including zero points, winding numbers, and asymptotic thermodynamic behavior.
-By analyzing the ordering of stable and unstable branches, we establish a unified classification scheme that applies across all dimensions.
+By analyzing the ordering of stable and unstable branches, we obtain a unified classification scheme that applies across all dimensions.

 The four-dimensional and five-dimensional cases were examined in detail as representative examples of even- and odd-dimensional configurations, and the corresponding higher-dimensional cases ($d \ge 6$) were systematically analyzed within the same framework, as summarized in Sec. \ref{IIIC}.
-These analyses consistently reveal that ultraspinning Kerr-AdS black holes possess robust topological structures that remain invariant under local deformations of the parameter space and reflect the global organization of thermodynamic states.
+These analyses consistently indicate that ultraspinning Kerr-AdS black holes possess topological structures that remain invariant under local deformations preserving the endpoint pattern and reflect the global organization of thermodynamic states.

-Our main result is a simple and robust classification rule that is independent of spacetime dimension.
+Our main result is a simple classification rule valid across spacetime dimensions.
 In odd spacetime dimensions, ultraspinning Kerr-AdS black holes with the maximal number of independent rotation parameters belong to the distinct subclass $\tilde{W}^{1+}$.
 All other configurations, including odd-dimensional black holes with fewer rotations and all even-dimensional ultraspinning black holes, belong to the standard topological class $W^{1+}$.
 This classification is determined by the ordering of stable and unstable states and the winding numbers at the endpoints of the zero-point sequences.
 Maximal-rotation configurations in odd dimensions exhibit a qualitatively different topological organization, while all other configurations follow the standard pattern.
 These classification results and the corresponding thermodynamical properties of the black hole states are summarized in Table \ref{TableI} for clarity.
 Heuristically, the appearance of the subclass $\tilde{W}^{1+}$ in odd dimensions with maximal rotations suggests that the full saturation of rotational degrees of freedom plays a nontrivial role in shaping the global thermodynamic topology of the phase space.